Pjetër Budi: Life

 Budi was born in Gur i Bardhë in the Mat region, and is a noted and respected figure in Albanian cultural history.
 In addition to his political and religious activities, he published four books in Albanian, a rarity at the time, and was the first Albanian writer to publish a substantial amount of poetry in Albanian, some 3,300 lines of it.

-He trained for the priesthood at the so-called Illyrian College of Loretto, south of Ancona in Italy, where many Albanians and Dalmatians of renown went to study.
+He trained for the priesthood at the Illyrian College of Loretto, south of Ancona in Italy, where many Albanians and Dalmatians of renown went to study.
 At the age of 21, he was ordained as a Catholic priest and was sent immediately to Macedonia and Serbia under the jurisdiction of the archbishop of Antivar, where he served various parishes for an initial 12 years. in 1610, he was referred to as chaplain of Christianity in Skopje and. in 1647, as chaplain of Prokupolje.
 In Kosovo, Budi came into contact with Franciscan Catholics from Bosnia.
 These connections proved fruitful in later years for his political endeavors to mount support for Albanian resistance to the Ottoman Empire.

 In 1599, Budi was appointed vicar-general (vicario generale) of Serbia, a post held for 17 years.
 As a representative of the Catholic Church in the Turkish-occupied Balkans, he lived and worked in what was no doubt a tense of political atmosphere.
 His ecclesiastical position was in many way only a cover for his political aspirations.

 In 1616, he traveled to Rome, where he resided until 1618 to oversee the publication of his works.
 On 20 July 1621, he was made bishop of Sapa and Sarda (i.e. of the Zadrima region of northern Albania), and returned to Albania the following year.
 On 22 August 1621 he was consecrated bishop by Ottavio Bandini, Cardinal-Bishop of Palestrina, with Luca Alemanni, Bishop Emeritus of Volterra, and Giovanni Antonio Santorio, Bishop of Policastro, serving as co-consecrators.

 In December 1622, some time before Christmas he drowned while crossing the Drin River.

 Among Budi's other publications are: